-Originally designed as a two-year mission and launched on 22 October 2001, Proba-1 is still going strong, providing very valuable hyper-spectral data.
+Originally designed as a two-year mission and launched on 22 October 2001, PROBA-1 is still going strong, providing very valuable hyperspectral data.

-The objectives of Proba-1 are in-orbit demonstration and evaluation of new hardware and software spacecraft technologies and of on-board operational autonomy.
+The objectives of PROBA-1 are in-orbit demonstration and evaluation of new hardware and software spacecraft technologies and of on-board operational autonomy.

 Extensive use is made of automated functions onboard the spacecraft.
 Full onboard flight dynamics computation, in conjunction with automated ground segment functions such as pass automation and high-level user interfaces, satisfy the spacecraft autonomy requirements.

 The CHRIS imager provides 19 spectral bands (fully programmable) in the VNIR range (400 - 1050 nm) at a Ground Sampling Distance (GSD) of 17 m.
 CHRIS can be reconfigured to provide 63 spectral bands at a spatial resolution of about 34 m.
 Each nominal image forms a square of 13 km x 13 km on the ground (at perigee).
 The observation of the square target area consists of five consecutive push-broom scans by the single-line array detectors.
-Each scan is executed at different view angles to the target within a 55º cone centred at the target zenith.
+Each scan is executed at a different view angle to the target within a 55º cone centred at the target zenith.

 The PROBA Operations Centre in ESEC/Redu, affirms, “From an operations point of view PROBA-1 was far ahead of other satellites of its time: From the beginning of the mission, the routine, pass-based operations were automated complementing the extensive on-board autonomy; the operations team is only present during normal working hours - a revolution compared to the 24/7 real-time operations usual at that time.
 The automation concepts demonstrated by PROBA-1 were not only refined for the successor missions PROBA-2 (Solar surveillance) and Proba-V (vegetation monitoring), but are today applied across all ESA missions.”